escapegameibk/host/README.md

 All modules get their respective dependencies before initialisation to prepare them for further actions.
 Nested dependencies are possible, but the module has to initialize it's dependencies in order for them to work.
-Afterwards the modules get initialized.
+Afterwards the modules get initialized, and then started.
+During module initialisation, the module should get all its needed information, initialize datastructures and prepare for regular operation.
+This step may take any time.
+During module start it should start caching threads, perform sanity checks and is now able to assume that other modules have had their data structures initialized as well.

 ### Interface

 The interface to anything wanting to communicate with the host is provided at /var/run/escape/socket.
 It takes queries in form of a json object and answers in form of a json object.
+The request has the following parts:

 - An element called ´action´ which states what type of action the command is